My Turkey Travails + The Easiest Roast Turkey You’ll Ever Make

 From all this fussing with turkeys, I’ve come to realize that my turkey will never be perfect.
 Let’s face it: turkeys, on their own, just aren’t very good.
 That’s what gravy and cranberry sauce are for.
 As Mary Risley from Tante Marie’s Cooking School so humorously points out in the video below (which you should definitely watch, especially if you have any turkey-cooking anxiety), “I have never had an outstanding turkey.”

-(Viewer discretion advised, as this very funny video contains some foul language)
+(Viewer discretion advised — this funny video contains some foul language)

 Short of purchasing a special turkey cooker (this is the one I have), it is near impossible to cook a turkey perfectly: the white meat always cooks before the dark meat is done and the skin on the bottom is never crisp (unless you flip the hot, sputtering bird mid-way through cooking – ummm, no thank you!).